JimFowler/books/Books20/Tools/doc/theory.rst

 entries respectively.
 Entries are of the Class AJBentry, defined in AJBentry.py.
-Secondary variables are ``_volumeNumber``, the value to autofill the volume number in a new entry; ``_fileName``, the pathname for the disk file as passed to BookFile via the command line or menu;
+Secondary variables are ``_volumeNumber``, the value to autofill the volume number in a new entry; ``_fileName``, the pathname for the disk file as passed to BookFile via the command line or menu item;
 ``_dirName``, the directory portion of _filename; ``_baseName``, the
 base name of ``_fileName``; ``_curEntryNumber``, the number of the current active entry in ``_entryList``, restricted to the range 1 <=